MurderousOne/nginx-rtmp-ffmpeg-docker/README.md

 <p>Above docker command will pull the image, create, run and start the Docker Container / Streaming Server already configured with ports opened. </p>
 <p>IF YOU UPDATE THE DOCKER IMAGE TO A NEW VERSION, DOCKER COMPOSE WILL RECREATE THE DOCKER CONTAINER WITH THE NEW IMAGE UPDATES. </p>
 <p>WHEN DOCKER COMPOSE RECREATES THE DOCKER CONTAINER, ANY CONFIGS CHANGES MADE TO THE CONTAINER WILL NOT BE DELETED </p>
-<p>VOLUMES WILL BACKUP YOUR CONTAINER NGINX CHANGES AND WILL REQUIRE A VOLUME DELETE TO GO BACK TO DEFAULTS</p>
+<p>VOLUMES WILL BACKUP YOUR CONTAINER NGINX CHANGES AND WILL REQUIRE A VOLUME DELETE TO GO BACK TO DEFAULTS BUT IS OPTIONAL</p>
 <hr>

 <h2> List and Delete Volumes </h2>